-Gross margin is calculated by dividing (i) the difference between the sum of revenue from real estate sales and internment income and cost of sales and services for the year/period by (ii) the revenue from real estate sales and interment income for
+Gross margin is calculated by dividing (i) the difference between the sum of revenue from real estate sales and internment income and cost of sales and services for the year/period by (ii) the sum of revenue from real estate sales and interment income for the year/period.

-Return on equity is calculated by dividing (i) net profit for the year/period attributable to the owners of the Company by (ii) the ending balance of shareholders' equity of a given period and multiplying by 100%.
+(2) Net profit margin is calculated by dividing (i) net profit for the year/period by (ii) the total revenue for the year/period.
+(3)

-Return on total assets is calculated by dividing (i) net profit for the year/period by (ii) the ending balance of total assets of a given period and multiplying by 100%.
+Return on equity is calculated by dividing (i) net profit for the year/period by (ii) the ending balance of shareholders' equity of a given period.
+(4)

-Current ratios are calculated by dividing (i) current assets by (ii) current liabilities at the end of the period.
+Return on total assets is calculated by dividing (i) net profit for the year/period by (ii) the ending balance of total assets of a given period and Current ratios are calculated by dividing (i) current assets by (ii) current liabilities at the end of the period.